nadiazada/4DToes_GuessTheWord/README.md

 - Each player can either:
   - Ask the Leader a **yes/no question**, or
   - Guess with **`guess: <word>`**
-- The game goes for up to **10 rounds**, and in each round every player gets one turn.
-- If someone guesses correctly — they win!!
+- If someone guesses correctly, they win!!
 - If not... the secret is revealed at the end!

 ---